-- 4.1 The Implementation Committee and any member thereof may, from time to time, invite any resource person as it deems appropriate to attend or participate in any meeting.
-Reasonable advance notice will be given to the other members of the Implementation Committee. - 4.2 The Implementation Committee may appoint an independent third party to assist the members in their discussions, at the cost of AEM.
-Such third party shall participate as an observer and make recommendations to the Implementation Committee. - 4.3 The Administration Officer should attend the meetings of the Implementation Committee as a non-voting observer.
+- 4.1 Only members of the Implementation Committee and invitees shall be entitled to attend meetings of the Implementation Committee. - 4.2 The Implementation Committee and any member thereof may, from time to time, invite any resource person as it deems appropriate to attend or participate in any meeting.
+Reasonable advance notice will be given to the other members of the Implementation Committee. - 4.3 The Implementation Committee may appoint an independent third party to assist the members in their discussions, at the cost of AEM.
+Such third party shall participate as an observer and make recommendations to the Implementation Committee. - 4.4 The Administration Officer should attend the meetings of the Implementation Committee as a non-voting observer.

-- 5.1 The Implementation Committee shall appoint, on an annual basis, one (1) of its members to act as chairperson. - 5.2 The chairperson shall conduct an annual review of the Implementation Committee and assess its effectiveness, and shall report and provide recommendations to the Parties.
+5.1 The Implementation Committee shall appoint, on an annual basis, one (1) of its members to act as chairperson.

+5.2 The chairperson shall conduct an annual review of the Implementation Committee and assess its effectiveness, and shall report and provide recommendations to the Parties.